"He must really like you, Harry ... imagine having to live off rats."

 Pansy's pug-like face peered excitedly around Goyle's broad back...

-As of HBP, we have very little description of Pansy.
+As of Harry Potter and the Half-Blood Prince (July 2005), we have very little in the way of description for Pansy.

 Harry saw that Pansy had a magazine in her hands - Witch Weekly.
 The moving picture on the front showed a curly-haired witch who was smiling toothily and pointing at a large sponge cake with her wand.